Next Explore Capilano Night

 Arts and Sciences

-The Biology department of Capilano University offers a complete selection of biology courses at the first and second year levels, all of which are transferable to other institutions.
-Most biology courses have a laboratory component, and several include field trips.
-Students can use these courses towards an Associate of Science degree or a Bachelor's of Science degree at a recognized university.
+The Chemistry department of Capilano University offers a complete selection of university transferable courses at the first and second year levels, ranging from analytical and physical to organic and inorganic chemistry.
+Students can use these courses towards an Associate of Science degree, Bachelor of Science degree or a Bachelor of Applied Science degree at a recognized university.

 Capilano University | 2055 Purcell Way, North Vancouver, British Columbia Canada V7J 3H5 Tel: 604.986.1911

 Sunshine Coast | 5627 Inlet Avenue, Sechelt, British Columbia Canada V0N 3A0 Tel: 604.885.9310

 Capilano University is named after Chief Joe Capilano, an important leader of the Squamish (Sḵwx̱wú7mesh) Nation of the Coast Salish people.
 We respectfully acknowledge that our campuses are located on the territories of the Lil’wat, Musqueam, Sechelt (shíshálh), Squamish and Tsleil-Waututh Nations.